kentico-ericd/kentico-widgetmvc-image-carousel/README.md

 ## Usage

+This widget requires jQuery to be loaded on the live site, in the page's &lt;head&gt;.

-The widget requires at least one content-only page type which will represent the carousel items.
+To begin using the widget, you must create at least one content-only page type which will represent the carousel items.
 The page type must contain the following fields:

 * __Title__ (Text) - The title of a slide
 * __Text__ (Text) - The text of a slide